Josh Bell Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.

-- The White Sox's 4.63 team ERA ranks 24th across all league pitching staffs.
+- The White Sox have a 4.61 team ERA that ranks 24th across all league pitching staffs.

-- White Sox pitchers combine to give up 145 total home runs at a rate of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to allow 145 total home runs at a rate of 1.4 per game (fourth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.